CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/14-Create-a-master-image-for-AVD.md

 ## **Exercise 6: Provision a Host Pool with a custom image**

-1. In azure portal search for *Azure Virtual Desktop* and select **Azure Virtual Desktop** from suggestions.
+1. In the Azure portal search for *Azure Virtual Desktop* and select **Azure Virtual Desktop** from suggestions.

    ![ws name.](media/e33.png)